A Mexico City Chain of Volcanoes

 Declared an Ecological Conservation Area by the City in 1998, in 2000 it was made part of the Sierra de Santa Catarina Partial Urban Development Program.
-A City program, the intent is to better manage land use, road structure, transportation, public services, territorial reserves, the environment, and the significant urbanization that’s happened in the entire range.
+A City program, the intent is to better manage land use, infrastructure and road construction, transportation, public services, territorial reserves, the environment, and the significant urbanization that’s happened in the entire area.

-The Sierra is home to hundreds of thousands of residents, and it’s still a dramatic and interesting place to live.
+The Sierra is home to hundreds of thousands of residents, and it’s still a dramatic and interesting place to live and visit.

-Like the Sierra de Guadalupe, Catarina has seen its forests cut, and many of the volcanoes have been seriously reduced by the mining of tezontle, the distinctive red building stone so prominent in Mexico City.
+Like the Sierra de Guadalupe, Catarina has seen its forests cut, and many of the volcanoes have been seriously reduced by the mining of tezontle, the distinctive red stone so prominently used in buildings in Mexico City.
 There are also mines for basalt and sand used for construction.

-All of the volcanoes in the range are monogenetic, meaning, they erupted but once and went extinct.
+All of the volcanoes in the range are monogenetic, meaning, they erupted but once and went dormant or extinct.
 There are about 3,000 of these volcanoes in all of Mexico.
-Those of the Santa Catarina mountain chain were all formed during the Mesozoic era, between 252 and 66 million years ago.
+Those of the Santa Catarina mountain-range were all formed during the Mesozoic era, between 252 and 66 million years ago.

 Yohualixqui is sometimes called “Alvarado Mountain.”
 The name means “round place,” and at a height of 2,420 meters above sea level, it is one of the most overexploited and deteriorated volcanoes in the sierra.
 A private mining company actually purchased the mountain about 40 years ago and it’s overall body has been reduced by about 60%.
-It was also badly shaken by the earthquake of September 19, 2017 which caused a significant landslide.
+It was also badly shaken by the earthquake of September 19, 2017 which caused a significant landslide and further deterioration.

 One of the most endangered volcanoes, Tetecon is today but a small hill near to the Xaltepec volcano.
-Surrounded by the communities of the Buenavista and Tenorios neighborhoods, it remains powerful visual presence for residents.
+Surrounded by the communities of Buenavista and Tenorios, it remains powerful visual presence for residents.

-At 2,520 meters, it’s one of the most visually striking in the range.
+At 2,520 meters high, it’s one of the most visually striking in the range.
 Xaltepec is just northwest of Tláhuac.
-Sometimes called “Cerro de la Cruz,” it’s been a source of the tezontle stone since its stone was taken to build the House of the Eagles, part of the Templo Mayor complex.
+Sometimes called “Cerro de la Cruz,” it’s been a source of tezontle since its stone was taken to build the House of the Eagles, part of the Templo Mayor complex.